paramothers/docs/JavaScriptAndWebTechnologies/nodejs/nodestudy.md

 5. **Object Literal** -  easy to define arbitary properties

-6. **Module Reveal Pattern** -  return a object from a method to achieve OOPs
+6. **Module Reveal Pattern** -  return a object from a method. for each call.
+So it every returned instance will own copy of methods and properties. _**it  occupy memory like anything**_

+7. **Prototype**, using prototype, all instance can share a method definition. \(similar in java -static methods\)
-7. **Function **is powerful in javascript than any other lanugages.
+8. Generally** Function **is powerful in javascript than any other lanugages.

-8.
+9.

 `The Node.js platform allows developers to easily separate code.
 So there are many modules are there. most of time, as a developer has to orchestrate appropriate module for complete a project`